 - The size of nymphs depends on the stages of their life and how many times they have fed.

-- To identify a bed bug, look for wing pads if you can’t tell call a professional, because he will be able to tell you what kind of bug it is.
+- To identify a bed bug, look for wing pads.
+If you can’t tell, call a professional, because he will tell you what kind of bug it is.

 Was The Bed Bug Dead or Alive?

-Before you find a bug was it dead or alive?
-If you don’t have bites on your body in the past couple of weeks, then definitely it’s a dead bed bug.
+Before you find a bug, was it dead or alive?
+If you don’t have bites on your body in the past couple of weeks, it’s definitely a dead bed bug.
 Unfortunately, if it is alive, they might increase their strength.
 The number of bugs increases if it’s a female bed bug that you have found.
 If a single bed bug comes to your home, and it’s a pregnant female, it could have enough time to begin repopulating a new army.